Image Optimization that Just Works. Anywhere.

 ~5MB WASM engine with zero native dependencies.
 Runs on Docker Alpine, CI runners, and serverless functions.

 Built for pipelines and AI agents.
-Pass --json to get structured results perfect for scripting and automation.
+Pass --json to get NDJSON — one envelope per line — with per-file output paths, quality, and status.
+Perfect for scripting and automation.

-Switch to AI Mode with --json and get machine-readable output.
-Every file, its compression ratio, dimensions, and status — all in a structured JSON payload that your scripts and agents can parse without screen-scraping.
+Switch to AI Mode with --json and get machine-readable NDJSON output — one JSON envelope per line.
+Every file's output path, compression ratio, quality, and status — all in a structured payload your scripts and agents can parse without screen-scraping.

 CLI Output Examples: Human & AI Modes